Wieringerrandmeer: History

 Wieringen has been connected to the mainland since 1932 and is used, among other things, for housing and agriculture.
 In the mid-1990s, Wieringen initiated a project to restore its separate character by creating a bordering lake between North Holland and the polder of Wieringermeer.
 The authorities of North Holland agreed.

 The Wieringerrandmeer was to be part of a series of lakes, including the Amstelmeer, the IJsselmeer and the Wadden Sea.
 It was intended to "boost economic and social development" by creating a recreational lake and stimulating business.
 The project's slogan was "the Experience of the lake."

 Development

-In 2003, the province of North Holland, the various municipalities, and the Water Board of the Netherlands published a contest for the development project.
+In 2003, the province of North Holland, the various municipalities, and the Water Boards of the Netherlands published a contest for the development project.
 Five consortia attended.
 The winner Wirense consisted of Volker Wessels and Boskalis, which could participate in the project and take joint responsibility.
 The governments and the selected consortium drafted a Memorandum of Understanding for cooperation.
 On March 5, 2007, the public-private partnership (PPP) between the government (provincial and municipal) and operators (Boskalis, Volker Wessels) for the construction of Wieringerrandmeer ended.
 Subsequently, the planning and preparations were processed in more detail.
 On December 19th, 2007, the executive of North Holland approved the project.

 The project was approved by the Steering Committee Wieringerrandmeer: the province, municipalities, and Wirense group.
 The National Forest areas and the water board would be involved.